DN-debug/peux-os-sitebuild/src/pages/index.md

     section_id: versions
     subtitle: Peux OS comes with two different versions
     content: >+
-      **POS - XFCE** comes with a highly customized XFCE environment.
+      **POS - XFCE** is the flagship and it comes with a highly customized XFCE environment.
 Polybar is the default panel.
-For large screen resolutions, kindly check the "LR"-tagged iso in the download page.

-      The reason behind this is that Polybar doesn't have the capability to auto-resize the fonts.
-Hence on large scale resolutions, the fonts appears to be very small.
+      Important: Polybar doesn't have the capability to auto-resize the fonts.
+      Hence on large scale resolutions, the fonts appears to be rather small.

-      **POS - **Development in progress.
+      **POS - KDE ** Development in progress.

-      **Note: BETA version available**
+      **Note: All the downloads are currently in BETA **

     actions:
       - label: XFCE